ramirocrego/my_website/content/teaching/GEE-2/index.md

 can be exported to your linked Google Drive account, as a new Earth Engine asset that will appear on your asset manager, or to Google Cloud Storage (Note this is a fee-based service).
-We will not cover Cloud Storage in this book, but you can learn about Cloud Storage [here](https://developers.google.com/earth-engine/cloud/earthengine_cloud_project_setup?hl=en) and how to set projects [here](https://developers.google.com/earth-engine/cloud/projects?hl=en).
+We will not cover Cloud Storage in this tutorial, but you can learn about Cloud Storage [here](https://developers.google.com/earth-engine/cloud/earthengine_cloud_project_setup?hl=en) and how to set projects [here](https://developers.google.com/earth-engine/cloud/projects?hl=en).